Kareem-AEz/Kareem-AEz/README.md

 ### How I work

-Self-taught, no bootcamp and no CS degree.
+Self-taught.
 I learned the craft from the people who obsess over it, and I pressure-test everything before I trust it.
 AI-native day to day, in a type-then-verify loop.
 I trust the work, not the demo.